google52d1d9553889013d.html D3D8BEC5956EE6F793C747161C7CD805

 When this work is a good fit

-• Want more than quick fixes or surface-level coping strategies, and are curious about understanding yourself more deeply
+• Want more than quick fixes or surface-level coping strategies and feel curious about understanding yourself more deeply

 • Are drawn to therapy that feels relational, integrative, and emotionally meaningful